 Van Ochten, Van Middlekoop, Meuffels, & Bierma-Zeinstra, 2014

 The primary goals of LAS rehabilitation is rapid pain relief, full restoration of range of motion, and proprioception, thereby restoring full activity as soon as possible.

-I use the Lower Extremity Functional Scale (LEFS) to measure the results of my rehab efforts.
+At Stover PT we use the Lower Extremity Functional Scale (LEFS) to measure the results of my rehab efforts.
 This is a self-report questionnaire scored from 0 (very low function) to 80 (very high function).
-The LAS patients I have treated had an average initial score on the LEFS of 43/80 and the average final LEFS rose to 67/80.
+The LAS patients we have treated had an average initial score on the LEFS of 43/80 and the average final LEFS rose to 67/80.
 The average number of visits to achieve these results was 10.

 McKenzie, R., & May, S. (2000).
 The Human Extremities: Mechanical Diagnosis and Therapy.
 Wellington, New Zealand: Spinal Publications New Zealand Ltd.

 Van Ochten, J. M., Van Middlekoop, M., Meuffels, D., & Bierma-Zeinstra, S. M. (2014).
 Chronic Complaints After Ankle Sprains: A Systematic Review on Effectiveness of Treatments.
 JOSPT, 44(11), 862-871.

 Cleland, J., Mintken, P., McDevitt, A., Bieniek, M., Carpenter, K., Kulp, K., et al. (2013).
 Manual physical therapy and exercise versus supervised home exercise in the management of patients with inversion ankle sprain: A multicenter randomized clinical trial.
 JOSPT, 443-455.